 - Jack Sutton (completed 2018) Understanding the 3D architecture of the Drosophila genome

-- Suliman Mohammad Suliman Almansour (in progress) Identification of cancer subtypes using similarity network fusion of diverse types of genome-wide data
+- Suliman Mohammad Suliman Almansour (completed 2019) Identification of cancer subtypes using similarity network fusion of diverse types of genome-wide data

 Professor Chuzhanova is a member of the ESRC DTC/DTP Peer Review College.